haroldma-zz/DogeMuch/README.md

 DogeMuch
 ========

-DogeAPI client for Windows Tablets and Phone (8.1)
+Block.io client for Windows Tablets and Phone (8.1)